Introduction

 For example, IKEA’s website employs patterns by repeating the same design components throughout the site.
 They employ the same color scheme and style on all of their product pages.

-Besides this, pattern design principles may be used to create a focal point within a design.
+Besides this, the pattern principle of design may be used to create a focal point within a design.
 To direct the viewer’s attention to a specific region of the design, employ a strong or contrasting pattern.

 6. Repetition